 - Provides trail information to trail users through its publications, website, and social media streams.

 - Sells Superior Hiking Trail products to promote and celebrate trail use.

 - Performs the membership, financial, and administrative work to make the Trail happen.

-- Plans a calendar of Trail events — the annual spring Hike Fest and guided hikes throughout the hiking season, including wintertime snowshoe hikes, and scheduled maintenance work projects.
+- Plans a calendar of Trail events — enjoy guided hikes throughout the hiking season, including wintertime snowshoe hikes, and scheduled maintenance work projects.